wacl-york/quant-tools/README.md

 # Extending this functionality

-Both the `load_data.py` file and the examples shown here are not intended to be the definitive way of using the QUANT data, but instead are merely examples of one way this can be achieved.
+Both `load_data.py` and the examples shown here are not intended to be the definitive way of using the QUANT data, but instead are merely examples of one way this can be achieved.

-Feel free to extend the `load_data.py` function to better fit your own needs and workflow.
+Feel free to extend the `load_data` function to better fit your own needs and workflow.

-The `load_data` function is fairly simple, only opening files and running very basic pre-processing steps (resampling, subsetting columns).
+It is fairly straightforward, only opening files and running very basic pre-processing steps (resampling, subsetting columns).
 However, one thing to bear in mind is that it is also renaming some columns related to temperature and humidity to ensure that the `Temperature` and `RelHumidity` columns are measuring the same quantity across companies.
 In particular, it renames the following measurands from the clean CSV files: